L-E-G/instruction-set-architecture/DESIGN.md

 # Assembly Format
 One instruction per line.
 The first token in a line is a label.
-If no label is desired put a blank space.
+If no label is desired put a blank space or tab.
 The following tokens may be the mnemonics documented in the instructions section.

 Immediate use the following syntax: